03 Dec 2013 • Architecture

 Describing its practice process as a ‘commitment to recombine preexisting elements in a sensible yet rational way’, the Quito-based studio addresses the multifunctional nature of such a project with a fairly basic intervention allowing for a highly operational efficiency.

-As the architects considered the interdisciplinary collaboration as a crucial design tool, they worked alongside a number of industrial designers in order to facilitate the transformation of the train carriages into a public venue, holding spaces suitable for both intimate theatrical presentations and work meetings.
+As the architects considered the interdisciplinary collaboration as a crucial design tool, they worked alongside a number of industrial designers in order to facilitate the transformation of the train cars into a public venue, holding spaces suitable for both intimate theatrical presentations and work meetings.

 Photos Cyril Nottelet